Azure/azure-quickstart-templates/application-workloads/jboss/jboss-eap-clustered-vmss-rhel/README.md

     `az vm image terms accept --publisher redhat --offer rhel-byos --plan rhel-lvm8` - *For RHEL 8.0 BYOS VM*

+    `az vm image terms accept --publisher redhat --offer rhel-byos --plan rhel-lvm84` - *For RHEL 8.4 BYOS VM*

-4. Your subscription is now ready to deploy RHEL 7.7/8.0 BYOS VMSS instances.
+4. Your subscription is now ready to deploy RHEL 7.7/8.0/8.4 BYOS VMSS instances.

 #### Using JBoss EAP with BYOS Model

 JBoss EAP is available on Azure through BYOS model only; you need to supply your RHSM credentials along with RHSM Pool ID showing valid EAP entitlements when deploying this template.
-If you do not have EAP entitlement, you must obtain a [JBoss EAP evaluation subscription](https://access.redhat.com/products/red-hat-jboss-enterprise-application-platform/evaluation) or contact Red Hat for a production subscription before you get started.
+If you do not have EAP entitlement, you must contact Red Hat for a subscription before you get started.

 ## Prerequisites